infinum/eightshift-forms/README.md

 All Selenium tests are located in the `tests/selenium` folder.
 To run them you must provide the `ES_URL` environment variable with the URL of the test environment and correct url structure.

+**Make sure you only have form on the page that you want to test and no other content like headers, footers, etc.**

 URL structure is:
 * `<test-environment>/tests/basic`
 * `<test-environment>/tests/validation`